 - Learning how asparagus is grown is interesting.

-- There’s that whole bodily function aspect, which kids always appreciate.
+- There’s that whole bodily function aspect (with asparagus making pee stink), which kids always appreciate.
 (More on that in a bit.
 You’re welcome.)

 It’s interesting to see asparagus growing because (to me) it just looks like someone stuck a bunch of asparagus spears from the store into the ground.